 - Be kind.
 For everyone you meet is fighting a battle you know nothing about.

-- When you have a really bad day, still try to treat the world better than it treats you.
+- When you have a terrible day, still try to treat the world better than it treats you.

 - The strongest people are those who win battles we know nothing about.